 Day 1 (Lunch / Dinner)

 You will be collected from your Darwin accommodation at approximately 7.00am for the short journey to Litchfield National Park.
 Explore the waterfalls, spring-fed streams and rugged sandstone escarpments of Litchfield National Park.
-Discover intriguing cathedral and magnetic termite mounds and swim, hike and explore Florence and Wangi Falls*.
+Discover intriguing cathedral and magnetic termite mounds and swim, hike and explore Florence and Wangi Falls* and enjoy a picnic lunch.

-Afterwards we travel to our private campsite in the Mary River region where the local wallaby population welcomes us on arrival.
-This evening enjoy dinner under the stars and share stories around the campfire.
+It’s only a short drive from here to our private campsite in the Mary River region where the local wallaby population welcomes us on arrival.
+This evening enjoy dinner under the stars and share stories.

-Tonight you have the choice of sleeping in our comfortable permanent safari tents or an air-conditioned lodge room.
+Tonight you have the choice of sleeping in our comfortable permanent safari tents or air-conditioned lodge rooms.

 Day 2 (Breakfast / Lunch / Dinner)